yochaigal/cairn/resources/frequently-asked-questions.md

  **Warden**: _"You make it, but the journey down wasn't fun.
 One item from your pack is knocked loose, so I'm going to roll a Fate die... hey, a lucky 5!
 OK, you get to choose what falls out."_

- **Esther**: _"If I get to choose what I lose though... how about my remaining piton?
-Everything else is just too important, and I don't have a rope anyways."_
+ **Esther**: _"If I get to choose what I lose though... how about my remaining torch?
+Everything else is just too important, and we still have a lantern and oil."_

  **Warden**: _"You hear the small metal shard bounce against the ravine wall, ending in a splash as it lands in the flowing water beneath."_